 How to Make Cajun Shrimp

 Since sharing our homemade cajun seasoning, we’ve been experimenting with it in various ways.
 One of our favorite creations is this recipe for cajun shrimp, which has become a go-to for our family thanks to its simplicity and delicious flavor.
+We also love this garlic shrimp with cilantro!

 Thanks to a fantastic cajun spiced butter, this easy shrimp recipe takes less than 10 minutes to prepare.
 It pairs wonderfully with rice, can be used to fill tacos, or even transformed into a delightful cajun shrimp pasta (tips for turning this into pasta are below).
 We also use this cajun butter to make our grilled corn in foil!